soumyab8/Ansible/README.md

 2) Increases the visibility of the code
 3) Duplicate code can be avoided
 4) Code can be re-used
-5) Changes of intended actions like deletion / uptating /creation will have
+5) Changes of intended actions like deletion / uptating /creation will have greater control